BSkura98/TimeTracker/README.md

 - Save timers in local storage

 To do list:
+* Edit timers
 * Improve overall look of the page
 * Create API to save all the data
-* Save more detailed data regarding timers
+* Save and display more detailed data regarding timers

 ## Status

 Project is _in progress_

-This simple project was created in April 2021 and I returned to its development in July 2023
+This simple project was created in April 2021 and I returned to its development in July 2023.